-Watch the video and read below how to build up a spreadsheet in a format that can be pasted into the material library.
+Watch the video (particularly 5:35 – 7:36) and read below how to build up a spreadsheet in a format that can be pasted into the material library.

-Manufacturer can make a list of up to 100 materials from number 0-99.
+Manufacturers can make a list of up to 100 materials from number 0-99.
+A list of links to material data from various manufacturers can be found here.
 If you represent a material manufacturer, contact us to get a link on the manufacturer list at firstname.lastname@example.org.
 See how to create material data-files below.

 The materials from manufacturer should be filled into a spreadsheet like this example of material list.
 The spreadsheet should always have 10 columns for description of the material and 8 columns for the absorption coefficients in 1/1-octave bands.
 When using the above Excel sheet as standard, materials can be loaded into the material library by the following points:

 - In the Materials window, click “Add Material” or press Ctrl+M

 - Select all data including the headings from the wanted spreadsheet

 - Copy and paste the data into the empty frame in Odeon

 - Make sure that the number from which you want the materials to be pasted is correct according to the material library structure you wish